kspu0822INST377/finalproj.github.io/README.md

 ### ***PUT***

 In the documentation page, a form, where users can submit questions, is sent to the server through a put method.
-It then gets inserted into a sql table in the questions.db file, using the writeForm function.
+It then gets inserted into a sql table in the questions.db file, using the writeQuestion function.

 ## Known bugs and Future development.